 Hock Hochheim Bio

-For more than 18 years now, Hock has also authored a very popular blog read by tens of thousands.
+For years now, Hock has created the digital Survival Centrix Magazine.
+He has also authored a very popular blog read by tens of thousands.
 He is known as an educator, entertaining skeptic, and pioneer, martial, myth-buster by citizens, military, police, and martial arts experts worldwide.
 You cannot find all these special studies, articles and essays on his blog page as they are collected in book Fightin’ Words, a collection of essays and articles by Hock about his life-long, worldwide quest to uncover the best, base-line, fighting tactics, strategies and skill-developing methods.
 These essays are based on his travel, study and research of the psychology and physicality required to successfully fight criminals and enemy soldiers.
 The book is about fighting, (or “fightin'” since Hock is a Texan and speaks like one.)
 He dissects elements of survival, self-defense, war, crime, martial arts and combat sports.
 He explores the changing terrain of these systems and how they evolved.

 The following bio information is organized in three parts: